Sandec/JMemoryBuddy/README.md

 # JMemoryBuddy
 [![Build Status](https://travis-ci.com/Sandec/JMemoryBuddy.svg?branch=master)](https://travis-ci.com/Sandec/JMemoryBuddy)

-This library provides an API to unit-test your code for memory leaks.
+JMemoryBuddy provides an API to unit-test your code for memory leaks.
+It was used for internal project at Sandec, especially for [JPro](https://www.jpro.one/).
+We've made it public, so everyone can fix and test their code for memoryleaks in a **proffesional** way.

+**Together we can fix all memory leaks in the world. :-)**

 ## Dependency
 The library is published at MavenCentral